dhruv-kumar-patwari/debugging/movie-stream-debug/README.md

 A Netflix clone built using React.
 It fetches the data from TMDB (The Movie Database) API.
 It also displays the movie trailers which is fetched from Youtube.

-## Author

-Anurag Sharan (sharananurag998)

-# Demo

-The app is deployed using Firebase at https://netflix-clone-ec0f5.web.app/

 ## Available Scripts